fhh23/PetGo-Analytics/README.md

 [Source](Flask)

-The UI is built as a tornado web app, with visualizations built using Highcharts (javascript).
-This app is served by a Flask web server that uses Ajax calls to push new data frames down to the browser clients.
-The Flask server recieves these new data frames via Redis and RehtinkDB, with a registered change listener that performs the previously-mentioned broadcast.
+The UI is built as a Flask web app, with visualizations built using Highcharts (javascript).
+This app is served by a Tornado web server that uses a timeout every 15 seconds to refresh the data.
+The server recieves new data frames via Redis and RehtinkDB.

 <br clear="all" />